AdobeDocs/experience-platform.en/help/segmentation/home.md

 ## Access segmentation results

-To learn how to access an exported audience, see the [segment evaluation tutorial](./tutorials/evaluate-a-segment.md).
+To learn how to access an exported audience, see the [segment definition evaluation tutorial](./tutorials/evaluate-a-segment.md).

 ## Segment definition metadata